Ninja-Squad/ninja-squad.github.com/_posts/2018-01-11-what-is-new-angular-5.2.md

 and the compiler will understand the situation!

-Note that this a generic feature: if you wrote your own structural directive, that works like an `*ngIf`, you can also leverage this type guard feature by adding a static field called `ngIfUseIfTypeGuard` to your directive.
+Note that this a generic feature: if you write your own structural directive, that works like an `*ngIf`, you can also leverage this type guard feature by adding a static field called `ngIfUseIfTypeGuard` to your directive.